iiSeymour/Python-CLI-Skeleton/README.md

     20 If the implementation is easy to explain, it may be a good idea.
     21 Namespaces are one honking great idea -- let's do more of those!

+### Non-existent file

+Prints no such file to standard error for non-existent files:

+    $ ./cli_skeleton.py elif
+    cli_skeleton.py: No such file elif

 ### No input

 Displays the help message on no input: